srfp-preservation/server/README.md

 This will create a Unix domain socket for your client to connect to at the path you specified.

 Finally, copy the files onto a floppy drive image, and mount it in Virtualbox.

+## Building from Source

+In order to build, you will need to download DJGPP, which can be downloaded from [GitHub Releases](https://github.com/andrewwutw/build-djgpp/releases), and make sure the directory containing the `i586-pc-msdosdjgpp-gcc` binary is on your `$PATH`.

+Then, simply type `make`.

 ## Contributors and Licensing